 Benefits application and appeal involves many steps.
-A social security lawyer from our office can sit down with you and explain each step to your satisfaction.
+A lawyer from our office can sit down with you and explain each step to your satisfaction.

 Social Security Disability is an umbrella term for two distinct types of benefits with different requirements.
 We can tell you which to apply for.

-You need to prove your identity, medical and work history, and need for benefits to the SSA’s satisfaction.
+You need to prove your identity, medical (contact information of your doctors and any hospitals you have been seen at) and work history, and need for benefits to the SSA’s satisfaction.
 Let us help you figure out what types of evidence you need to strengthen your case.